What It Takes to Be a Tutor

-Being a tutor is a very important job and is seldom undervalued, as education is the most direct path to success in our society.
-Knowing this, helping struggling students can be a very gratifying vocation and can help your students reach their goals and become more productive and satisfied members of our society.
-This directly makes our society a better place to live, our people better educated and more socially responsible.
+Being a tutor is an important job as education is the most direct path to success in our society.
+Knowing this, helping struggling students can be a gratifying vocation and can help your students reach their goals and become more productive and satisfied members of our society.
+This directly makes society a better place to live, when people are better educated and more socially responsible.
 Better education truly benefits us all.
-That being said, what does a tutor actually do?
+So what does a tutor actually do?
 And what is a day in their life like?
 First of all let’s cover the many duties of a tutor.
 A tutor is likely to travel to schools, libraries or to a students home to conduct a tutorial session.
-In our modern, technologically advanced society these jobs may also be conducted online or via one of the many networking apps currently available.
+In our modern, technologically advanced society these jobs may also be conducted online or via one of the many networking apps.

 What Skills Are Required to Become a Tutor?